spottsdd/katacoda-scenarios/service-focused-observability/step3.md

 As mentioned before, our code has already been set up with Datadog APM instrumentation.

-Depending on the programming language your application runs in, you may have a different process for instrumenting your code.
+Depending on which programming language your application is written, you may have a different process for instrumenting your code.
 It's always best to look at the [documentation](https://docs.datadoghq.com/tracing/setup/) for your specific language.

 In our case, our applications run on [Ruby on Rails](https://docs.datadoghq.com/tracing/setup_overview/setup/ruby/#quickstart-for-rails-applications) and Python's [Flask](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask).